(click on your location link) or use the embedded Google Map below.

-Yes we have a screened fish cleaning station equipped with knives, sharpening stones, scales, cutting boards, running water and packaging materials.
+Yes.
+We have a screened fish cleaning station equipped with knives, sharpening stones, scales, cutting boards, running water and packaging materials.
 For guests returning from guided fishing excursions, our guides will clean, package, label and freeze your fish for you.

-We supply all that is essential for safe boating operations including an anchor, bail bucket, safety kits, nets, life preservers and a paddle.
+We supply all that is essential for safe boating operations including an anchor, bail bucket, safety kits, fishing nets, life preservers and a paddle.
 You need to bring your camera, fishing gear, tackle box bait, sunscreen and a hat.

 If you like to fish – anytime is a good time to fish!!
 Walleye (Pickerel), Northern Pike and Lake Trout season open the third Saturday in May each year, coinciding with the opening of our camp.
 Walleye become more active after the spring spawn – generally in late May and early June and remain active right through fall.
 Pike are more aggressive all season long and avid spring fisherman can take advantage of Lake Trout found in shallower waters (12 – 20’) before summer weather sends them much deeper beyond 60’.
 Lake Trout season closes end of September each fall.
 Bass season opens the third Saturday in June and smallies are most active from June through mid-September.
 Perch and White Fish run all year and are large and plentiful in our waters.

 The gravel road leaving North Bay was cut through a remote area with nothing but bush for the first eighty miles up to Latchford.
 It was decided that a half way station should be built at Marten River for construction purposes.
-In 1925 the present cabin number 6, dining room and lodge were built as office, eating and sleeping quarters for personnel of the Dept. of Northern Development (Later named Department of Lands and Forests) which supervised the road construction.
+In 1925 the present cabin number 6, dining room and lodge were built as office, eating and sleeping quarters for personnel of the Department of Northern Development (later named Department of Lands and Forests) which supervised the road construction.

 In 1928 as construction progressed north, the cookery (dining room) and bunkhouse (lodge) were abandoned and cabin number six remained as a telephone exchange between Wicksteed Lake, Field and North Bay.

 Of such things is history made, and small things still remain to link us with the past.
-The old harness maker's vice at the corner of the dining room and the marvellous adze and axe work which can be seen in many of the three original buildings; also the bridge piers in the river and the remains of the road - the size of which overwhelms those that stop and consider its vastness.
+The old harness maker's vice at the corner of the dining room and the marvellous adze and axe work which can be seen in many of the original buildings; also the bridge piers in the river and the remains of the road - the size of which overwhelms those that stop and consider its vastness.